Prime Minister of India

 The prime minister of India (ISO: ISO) is the head of government of the Republic of India.
-Executive authority is vested in the prime minister and his chosen Council of Ministers, despite the president of India being the nominal head of the executive.
+Executive authority is vested in the prime minister and his chosen Council of Ministers, despite the President of India being the nominal head of state.
 The prime minister has to be a member of one of the houses of bicameral Parliament of India, alongside heading the respective house.
-The prime minister and the cabinet are at all times responsible to the Lok Sabha.
+The prime minister and the cabinet are at all times responsible to the Lok Sabha, the lower house of the Parliament.

 The sitting prime minister ranks third in the Order of Precedence of India and is appointed by the president of India; however, the prime minister has to enjoy the confidence of the majority of Lok Sabha members, who are directly elected every five years, lest the prime minister shall resign.
 The prime minister can be a member of the Lok Sabha or the Rajya Sabha, the upper house of the parliament.
 The prime minister controls the selection and dismissal of members of the Union Council of Ministers and allocation of posts to members within the government.

 The longest-serving prime minister was the first prime minister, Jawaharlal Nehru, whose tenure lasted 16 years and 286 days.
 His premiership was followed by Lal Bahadur Shastri's short tenure and Indira Gandhi's 11- and 4-year-long tenures, with both politicians belonging to the Indian National Congress.
 After Indira Gandhi's assassination, her son Rajiv Gandhi took charge until 1989, when a decade with five unstable governments began.
 This was followed by the full terms of P. V. Narasimha Rao, Atal Bihari Vajpayee, Manmohan Singh, and Narendra Modi, who is the current prime minister of India, serving since 26 May 2014.
-He is the first non-Congress leader to win three consecutive general elections and secure a third successive term (2014, 2019, 2024).
-The first prime minister to do so was Jawaharlal Nehru, who won the general elections of 1952, 1957, and 1962.
+He is the first non-Congress leader to become PM after consecutive general elections and secure a third successive term (2014, 2019, 2024).
+The first prime minister to do so was Jawaharlal Nehru, who secured successive terms following the victory in the general elections of 1946, 1952, 1957, and 1962.